arrno/gliter/README.md

 Map to alt type via `Map(list, func(in) out)`

+Something missing?
+Open a PR. **Contributions welcome!**

 ## Async iter tools

 **In parallel**

-Run a series of functions in parallel and collect results **preserving order at no cost!**.
+Run a series of functions in parallel and collect results **preserving order at no cost.**.

 ```go
 tasks := []func() (string, error){